electron/electron/docs/api/browser-window.md

 for the web page, and `close` event will also not be emitted for this window, but it guarantees the `closed` event will be emitted.

-You should only use this method when the renderer process (web page) has crashed.

 ### `win.close()`

 Try to close the window, this has the same effect with user manually clicking